 Leadership Music Promotes… teamwork, camaraderie and dialogue among industry leaders; expanding the talent pool of leadership in the community; and exposing class participants to varying points of view and philosophies.

-THE PROGRAM – Each candidate selected to participate is thought of as an established leader in their given profession.
+THE PROGRAM – Each candidate selected to participate in the Leadership Music Program is thought of as an established leader in their given profession.
+They were selected from a record number of applicants, by a committee of their peers, representing all areas of the music industry, throughout the North America.
 This distinction separates the selection-based program from other leadership organizations nationally, most of which are tuition-based and teach emerging talent to become leaders.
 Candidates come from very diverse professional and personal backgrounds and all genres of music within both the creative and business segments of the industry, as well as some community partners from the non-profit, business, educational or legislative communities.
-Participants make an extensive time commitment: attendance by the approximate 45 class members is mandatory for the eight-month program, which begins in the fall.
-The first and last meetings are weekend retreats; between these retreats are six monthly meetings, which average 12 hours each.
-The participants make on-site visits around the community, focusing on specific themed days; Songwriting/Publishing, Artist, Live Music, Production, Record Company and Media.
-They hear from numerous speakers considered experts and leaders in their field, hear music from diverse artists, tour various music related landmarks and participate in hands-on exercises.
+Participants make an extensive time commitment: attendance by the 49 class members is strictly enforced for the eight-month program, which begins in the fall.
+The first and last meetings are weekend retreats; between these retreats are six one day monthly meetings, which average 12 hours each.
+The participants make on-site visits around the community, focusing on Songwriting/Publishing, the Artist, Production, Record Company, Live Music and Media.
+They hear from numerous speakers, who are considered the experts in their field, music artist new and established from all genres and participate in hands-on exercises.

-Leadership Music is embarking on its historic 28th year, with alumni totaling more than 1,100, including nearly four dozen current and former heads of record labels; executive directors of the CMA, ACM, GMA, CRB, CMF, Folk Alliance, Americana Music Association, International Bluegrass Music Association, International Entertainment Buyers Association and NSAI; executives from The Recording Academy, the National Endowment for the Arts, RIAA, the First Amendment Center, Nashville Symphony, BMI, ASCAP, SESAC, SoundExchange, CMT, GAC; the Country Music Hall of Fame; Microsoft; Samsung, Twitter, Amazon, YouTube, Pandora, two Nashville Mayors, a U.S. Congressman, editor of USA Today; deans of three universities, attorneys, business managers, publishers, publicists, journalists, booking agents, promoters, venue operators, artist managers, artists, songwriters, musicians, radio executives, entrepreneurs, record producers and engineers, video producers, marketers, brands, music educators, music related non-profits and bankers.
+Leadership Music is embarking on its historic 29th year, with alumni totaling more than 1,100, including dozens of current and former heads of record labels, label executives, record distributors, artists, songwriters, musicians; executive directors of the CMA, ACM, GMA, CRB, CMF, TAB, Folk Alliance, Americana Music Association, International Bluegrass Music Association, International Entertainment Buyers Association, Tennessee Film, Entertainment and Music Commission and NSAI; executives from The Recording Academy, the National Endowment for the Arts, RIAA, the First Amendment Center, Nashville Symphony, BMI, ASCAP, SESAC, SoundExchange, CMT, GAC; the Country Music Hall of Fame; Microsoft; Samsung, Twitter, Amazon, YouTube, Pandora, Google, two Nashville Mayors, a U.S. Congressman, several congressional staffers, a past editor of USA Today; deans of three universities, attorneys, business managers, song publishers, publicists, journalists, booking agents, promoters, venue operators, touring service providers, artist managers, radio executives, entrepreneurs, record producers and engineers, video producers, marketers, brands, music educators, music related non-profits and financial partners.